sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-Cervical-Cancer/README.md

 <a href="https://drive.google.com/file/d/1YEwgvxrdV7738Vd0XmkBGgA3lWRE-BWx/view?usp=sharing">
 Tiled-Cervical-Cancer-ImageMask-Dataset-X</a>
-, which was derived by us from the original data <a href="https://www.kaggle.com/datasets/prahladmehandiratta/cervical-cancer-largest-dataset-sipakmed">Cervical Cancer largest dataset (SipakMed)</a>
+, which was derived by us from the original dataset <a href="https://www.kaggle.com/datasets/prahladmehandiratta/cervical-cancer-largest-dataset-sipakmed">Cervical Cancer largest dataset (SipakMed)</a>
  in the website of kaggle.com
 <br>
 <br>